merenlab/merenlab.org/culture.md

 * We strive to **serve the community**.
 This includes writing extensive tutorials, giving lectures or workshops, and responding to messages that are coming from our colleagues near and far.
 We assume that one of the best ways to spend our time is to make it easier for others to learn what they wish to learn from us.

 * We **maintain a critical outlook**.
 We are most critical of our own work, and genuinely try to first understand what others are trying to accomplish before being critical of theirs.

+In addition to these guiding principles that define our work ethic, we absolutely **denounce any form of discrimination**.
+We will not tolerate racist or sexist inclinations of any kind, or any form of arrogance or contempt towards any member of our community in public or in private.
+We hope and believe that the members of our group will go out of their way to make others feel welcome, and be brave to raise their concerns when they witness a mistake.
+We expect every member of our group to be prepared to participate our ongoing efforts to educate ourselves in issues that affect minorities in the United States and beyond (see some blog posts [here](http://merenlab.org/2020/10/05/reading-list/) and [here](http://merenlab.org/2017/09/14/gender-gap/)).

 # Group Culture